 - Cervical smears

 - Health checks and promotion – diabetes, heart disease, asthma, COPD, blood pressure

 - Healthy living advice

 - Wound management

 Please specify what type of problem your appointment is for when you book to ensure you are given an appointment with an appropriate nurse for the correct length of time.

-Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurement, ear syringing and ECGs .
-Ursula Roberts is also trained on dressings and removal of stitches.
-They may act as a chaperone when a patient or doctor requests one,
+Healthcare assistants support practice nurses with their daily work and carry out tasks such as phlebotomy (drawing blood), blood pressure measurements, ECGs, urine dipstick testing, NHS Healthchecks and diabetic foot checks.
+They can give injections for influenza, shingles, pneumonia, B12 and male hormone injections.
+They can perform spirometry, ear syringing, wound dressings and removal of stitches/sutures and staples/clips.
+They may act as a chaperone when a patient or doctor requests one.

 Mrs Kay Baker